nephio-project/docs/content/en/docs/guides/install-guides/baremetal-infra-components.md

 - Access to non-kind cluster such as kubeadm cluster.
 - Nephio management components and porch installed.
-  - Refer the "Preinstalled K8s cluster" section at [Kicking off an installation on a virtual machine](/docs/guides/install-guides/#kicking-off-an-installation-on-a-virtual-machine)
+  - Refer to the "Preinstalled K8s cluster" section in [Kicking off an installation on a virtual machine](/docs/guides/install-guides/#kicking-off-an-installation-on-a-virtual-machine)
   - Refer installing base Nephio components at [Common Components](/docs/guides/install-guides/common-components/)

 ## Metal3, BMO and Ironic packages install